-This might sound obvious to some, but you would be surprised at how many people overlook this vital first step with their website.
+This might sound obvious to some, but it would surprise you how many people overlook this vital first step with their website.

-You may not have the obvious goals such as sales if you are not selling online, instead, think about the actions you would like potential customers to take after viewing your website, things like to send an enquiry or phone your store or download a product brochure.
+You may not have the obvious goals such as sales if you are not selling online, instead, think about the actions you would like potential customers to take after viewing your website, things like sending an enquiry or phone your store or download a product brochure.

 Step 2 - Make an Impact

-If these questions aren’t easily answerable when you look at your website then it is time to make some changes if you are going to improve your conversions.
+If these questions aren’t easily answerable when you look at your website then it is time to make some changes to improve your conversions.

 Start with a compelling headline and a clear call to action (CTA), these are perhaps two of the most important elements of your homepage and they need to spell out to your visitor how you can fix their problem (headline) and what they should do next (CTA).

-When all three of these elements work in unison together then you are on your way to better conversions.
+When all three elements work in unison together, then you are on your way to better conversions.

 There are other elements that also play an important part in making an impact during the customer journey on your website beyond those first few seconds, including tone and style of your website copy, social proof in the form of case studies and testimonials, ease of navigation, and consistency in your branding.

 Step 3 - Website Structure

 If new customers are to find your website via the search engines, then you need to make sure it is coded correctly and ticks all the boxes for Google.